tommytoyou/dsa_practice/README.md

 # Data Structures and Algorithms

 1. Fork and clone this repo
-2. Fill out the Big O and Written questions in this read me.
+2. Fill out the Big O and Written Questions in this README.
 3. Complete the HackerRank challenges on hackerrank.com
 4. You have 1 hour and 20 minutes